Anjali Menon: 2012–2025

-Wonder Women

 Anjali Menon's OTT debut was Wonder Women, a film she wrote and directed in English.
 A slice of life drama that dealt with the prenatal experiences of six pregnant women who meet at a prenatal class.
 The film was released on Sony Liv and produced by RSVP Movies and Flying Unicorn Entertainment.
 The cast consisted of Nadiya Moidu, Parvathy Thiruvothu, Nithya Menen, Amruta Subhash, Padmapriya Janakiraman, Sayanora Philip and Archana Padmini.

+In 2025 Backstage, Menon's short film segment in the anthology Yuva Sapnon Ka Safar was streamed on Waves OTT.
+Starring Rima Kallingal and Padmapriya Janakiraman.The short film about female friendships set in the world of Bharatanatyam received rave reviews from the audience.
+Lakshmi Priya of The News Minute described it as "film that makes the world feel just a little softer, a little kinder.
+In a time when reality often feels dystopian, the film reminds us of the quiet beauty in friendship, reconciliation, and letting go."